 Plot: A continuation of the horror anthology told as a series of kamishibai productions.

-Breakdown: When I first went into the fourth season of Yami Shibai 4, I was met with a tidal wave of negative comments and reviews.
+Breakdown: When I first went into the fourth season of Yami Shibai, I was met with a tidal wave of negative comments and reviews.
 People hated this season with a passion, but I was more than open to it because, well, I really love this franchise.
 While they have had their share of bad stories, I wasn’t ready to write off this season from the start.

-That being said, this season is, by far, the weakest of the seasons so far.
+Bottom Line: Despite shaking off the naysayers, this season is, by far, the weakest of the seasons so far.
 Each season has had their problems.
 Season one was the strongest, though was damaged by the stupid toilet monster story.
 Season two had plenty of good ideas, but ultimately ended up a largely ‘meh’ season with poor execution.
 Season three relied a bit too heavily on monsters for my taste and changed into a format that was slightly difficult to get used to, though ultimately paid off very well.

 Season four didn’t do anything different except made the narrator tell the whole story, which has its ups and downs, and include one live-action shot per story, which is largely pointless.
 It had many silly or meh stories and ended with absolutely no fanfare.